-Tents: When we camp at Black Creek Scout Reservation, canvas tents with two cots inside are provided.
-However, most families prefer to bring their own tent.
+Tents: For all camping, families are to bring their own tent.
 Keep in mind that whatever the capacity of people a tent says it covers, cut that in half (example: 4 person tent is really for 2 people plus their gear).
 You may want to check Facebook marketplace for tent deals before you buy new.